ibireme/yyjson/doc/API.md

 ● **YYJSON_WRITE_NOFLAG = 0**<br/>
 This is the default flag for JSON writer:

-- Write JSON minify.
+- Writes JSON in minified format.
-- Report error on inf or nan number.
+- Reports an error on encountering `inf` or `nan` number.
-- Report error on invalid UTF-8 string.
+- Reports an error on encountering invalid UTF-8 strings.
-- Do not escape unicode or slash.
+- Does not escape unicode or slashes.

 ● **YYJSON_WRITE_PRETTY**<br/>
-Write JSON pretty with 4 space indent.
+Writes JSON with a pretty format uing a 4-space indent.

 ● **YYJSON_WRITE_PRETTY_TWO_SPACES**<br/>
-Write JSON pretty with 2 space indent.
+Writes JSON with a pretty format uing a 2-space indent.
 This flag will override `YYJSON_WRITE_PRETTY` flag.

 ● **YYJSON_WRITE_ESCAPE_UNICODE**<br/>
-Escape unicode as `\uXXXX`, make the output ASCII only, for example:
+Escape unicode as `\uXXXX`, making the output ASCII-only, for example:

 ```json
 ["Alizée, 😊"]